by Mike Ratliff

 Notice that Daniel humbly comes before the Lord God his maker confessing the sins of the people and agreeing with God that they deserved far worse than they got.
 Then he prayed for God to turn aside His anger and wrath from the people and Jerusalem appealing not to their own merit but to God’s great mercy.
 Notice also how he pleaded with God to pay attention and act.
 He asked Him to not to Delay for His own sake.
 How often do we pray to God in a wimpy sort of way refusing to plead with Him over things like this?
 It is not wrong to pray for God to do something for His sake and great name as Daniel did here.
 Then Daniel got his answer.

-20 While I was speaking and praying, confessing my sin and the sin of my people Israel, and presenting my plea before the Lord my God for the holy hill of my God, 21 while I was speaking in prayer, the man Gabriel, whom I had seen in the vision at the first, came to me in swift flight at the time of the evening sacrifice.
-22 He made me understand, speaking with me and saying, “O Daniel, I have now come out to give you insight and understanding.
-23 At the beginning of your pleas for mercy a word went out, and I have come to tell it to you, for you are greatly loved.
-Therefore consider the word and understand the vision.
-(Daniel 9:20-23 ESV)
+20 Now while I was speaking and praying, and confessing my sin and the sin of my people Israel, and presenting my supplication before the Lord my God in behalf of the holy mountain of my God, 21 while I was still speaking in prayer, then the man Gabriel, whom I had seen in the vision previously, came to me in my extreme weariness about the time of the evening offering.
+22 He gave me instruction and talked with me and said, “O Daniel, I have now come forth to give you insight with understanding.
+23 At the beginning of your supplications the command was issued, and I have come to tell you, for you are highly esteemed; so give heed to the message and gain understanding of the vision.
+Daniel 9:20-23 (NASB)

-24 “Seventy weeks are decreed about your people and your holy city, to finish the transgression, to put an end to sin, and to atone for iniquity, to bring in everlasting righteousness, to seal both vision and prophet, and to anoint a most holy place.
-25 Know therefore and understand that from the going out of the word to restore and build Jerusalem to the coming of an anointed one, a prince, there shall be seven weeks.
-Then for sixty-two weeks it shall be built again with squares and moat, but in a troubled time.
-26 And after the sixty-two weeks, an anointed one shall be cut off and shall have nothing.
-And the people of the prince who is to come shall destroy the city and the sanctuary.
-Its end shall come with a flood, and to the end there shall be war.
-Desolations are decreed.
-27 And he shall make a strong covenant with many for one week, and for half of the week he shall put an end to sacrifice and offering.
-And on the wing of abominations shall come one who makes desolate, until the decreed end is poured out on the desolator.”
-(Daniel 9:24-27 ESV)
+24 “Seventy weeks have been decreed for your people and your holy city, to finish the transgression, to make an end of sin, to make atonement for iniquity, to bring in everlasting righteousness, to seal up vision and prophecy and to anoint the most holy place.
+25 So you are to know and discern that from the issuing of a decree to restore and rebuild Jerusalem until Messiah the Prince there will be seven weeks and sixty-two weeks; it will be built again, with plaza and moat, even in times of distress.
+26 Then after the sixty-two weeks the Messiah will be cut off and have nothing, and the people of the prince who is to come will destroy the city and the sanctuary.
+And its end will come with a flood; even to the end there will be war; desolations are determined.
+27 And he will make a firm covenant with the many for one week, but in the middle of the week he will put a stop to sacrifice and grain offering; and on the wing of abominations will come one who makes desolate, even until a complete destruction, one that is decreed, is poured out on the one who makes desolate.”
+Daniel 9:24-27 (NASB)

 For us to understand this prophecy or vision given to Daniel by Gabriel from God in answer to his prayer for mercy, we must look at some historical data.